fer-rum/fer-rum.github.io/_posts/2017-11-06-on_error_handling.markdown

 Here are a few of the sources which I consulted and found to add something to the overall topic.
 A lot of the finer details covered in these were omitted to keep the text at a reasonable length.

-* *Weimer* and *Necula* wrote a [quite extensive survey](http://web.eecs.umich.edu/~weimerw/p/weimer-toplas2008.pdf) on the topic of exceptions and their impact on programming, critically examining the shortcomings of this concept and offering approaches to counteract them.
+* *Weimer* and *Necula* wrote a [quite extensive survey](http://web.eecs.umich.edu/~weimerw/p/weimer-toplas2008.pdf) on the topic of exceptions and their impact on programming, examining the pitfalls of this concept and offering approaches to counteract them.

 * *Joe Duffy* wrote a [rather long blog post](http://joeduffyblog.com/2016/02/07/the-error-model/) in which he explored the topic in a similar fashion.
 Since his approach focuses on *Microsoft*'s *Midori* project, he naturally proposes a different solution.